softwaresaved/build_and_test_examples/README.md

 * [Getting started with Travis CI](./travis/README.md)

+*Warning: please be aware that Travis CI, which is mentioned in this article, has a [security issue](https://blog.aquasec.com/travis-ci-security) with its Free Tier service.
+By design, “secret” data such as access credentials are exposed within historical clear-text logs which are accessible by anyone via the Travis CI API.
+Please see this [article](https://blog.aquasec.com/travis-ci-security) for more information.*

 For an overview of hosted continuous integration, see The Software Sustainability Institute's [Hosted continuous integration](http://www.software.ac.uk/resources/guides/hosted-continuous-integration).

 How to contribute